 Jay always knew what to do for each shot to get it done as efficiently as possible.
 He adapted to every obstacle that came our way and had everything under control the entire time.
 This job taught me a lot about being able to problem solve under constant pressure.
 Having a great team that has your back is nice to have as well.
 Everyone worked really hard on this project and it was inspiring to see a group of creative individuals working together to create something great.
 All in all I have the say the experience was “SICK!”

 “Finding fit talent in Santa Cruz is easy, but having everything available on the shoot days was a challenge due to changes with the schedule.
 Thankfully we have great connections with local surf, skate, and outdoors store owners for wardrobe.
 I tried to choose colors that provided the best contrast for each location.

 For props I borrowed my kids’ backpacks, boogie boards, and other items from our camp gear.
 When I needed the latest and greatest I relied on my contacts at NHS, Jam Collective PR, and other companies.
 Many of our models have worked with us in the past on other shoots and were willing to be available for this shoot.

 Working with a tight crew of people that got along well paid off big time.
 Plus everyone was excited to be involved with Eton.
 The end result comes from the camerawork, but I help to package it up, add what I know, and bring everything to the table so it all comes together. “

 Some technical and not-so-technical info:

-- Most challenging – developing the shot list.
-Eton makes such cool products packed with features that if this was a 5 day shoot we still wouldn’t run out of ideas.
+• Most challenging – developing the shot list.
+Eton products are packed with features so we never ran out of ideas.